smattymatty/mathew-storm-site/writing_content/philosophy/--philosophy_index.md

 ---

 *"We build the labyrinth that contains us.
 The question isn't whether to build - we must.
-The question is whether we build with windows, gardens, and secret doors for others to find.
-Every project is a choice: prison or playground, maze or garden, constraint or liberation.
-Choose wisely, build kindly, document thoroughly."*
+The question is whether we build with windows, gardens, and secret doors for others to find."*